Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Fast-MIA Library

-Fast-MIA computes the Area Under the ROC Curve (AUROC) as the most commonly used evaluation metric.
-Furthermore, following the advice of \citet{Carlini2022-rx}, the false positive rate at 95\% TPR (FPR@95) and the true positive rate at 5\% FPR (TPR@5) are also calculated.
+Fast-MIA computes the AUC as the most commonly used evaluation metric.
+Furthermore, following the advice of \citet{Carlini2022-rx}, the false positive rate at 95\% TPR (FPR@95) and the true positive rate at 5\% FPR (TPR@5) are calculated.